 7.7.6.
 That any competing company sold its account;

 7.7.7.
-That any change to the potential customer’s equipment or Services is merely an “update” or “upgrade” without immediately disclosing that the customer will be switching companies;
+That any change to the potential customer’s equipment or Services is merely an “update” or “upgrade” without immediately disclosing that the customer will be entering into a new contract;

 7.7.8.
 That RADIX is taking over the Services of an account or has purchased an account from another company, or is a “sister company” of any other company.